zentrum-lexikographie/dwdsmor/README.md

 * `grammar/` contains an FST grammar derived from SMORLemma, providing the morphology for building DWDSmor automata from DWDSmor lexica.
 * `test/` implements a test suite for the DWDSmor transducers.
-* `dwdsmor.py` and `paradigm.py` are user-level Python scripts for morphological analysis and for paradigm generation by means of DWDSmor transducers.

 DWDSmor is in active development.
 In its current stage, DWDSmor supports most inflection classes and some productive word-formation patterns of written